-It’s awesome what you do for your relative.
+It’s awesome what you do for your relative or friend.
 Yet even if you don’t think you need it now, you’re going to need help in the future.
-I’ve learned that being prepared for the ‘next stage’ (whatever that is) is vital.
+I’ve learned that being prepared for the ‘next stage’ (whatever that might be) is vital.

 I’m still learning from people who’ve always cared for a family member or partner and from ex carers too.
 I’ve learned that wherever you are in your caring journey, there are experienced and kind people waiting to help you nearby, on the phone or face to face.
 For example, Carers Bucks are the first port of call for carer support near me.
 Meet-ups are during the day or in the evening to accommodate your responsibilities.
 In Oxon, Carers Oxfordshire has an affiliation with Oxon County Council.
 Check with your local authority (LA) as all are different.
 Try googling or asking your GP who should know.

 At their AGM, Carers Bucks role played examples of the typical calls team members get everyday from carers.
 It made me tear up.
 Why?
 Because it took me back to the time when I badly needed help and didn’t know where to turn.
 Despite thinking I could do it all on my own, I found myself in an unfathomable infinity loop inside Social Services.
 A time of strong emotions.
 Sally at Carers Bucks helped me find the way forward, get the support Marj needed and regain my own balance.

 AGM attendees learned that an estimated 50,000 people in Bucks are carers, that’s just over 9% of the total population.
 There are likely to be many more people ‘casually’ yet consistently looking after elder relatives.
 Because that is just what some of us do.
 People for whom English is a second language or with less time (large family/single parent/more than one job) or without the resources (no internet access) are at particular risk of being trapped in a Social Services unfathomable infinity loop.
 Let’s look out for them and help them.